-We live in Berkeley California and get to Costa Rica as much as possible.
+We live in Asheville, North Carolina, recently moved from Berkeley, California, and get to Costa Rica as much as possible.
 We love learning more about organic farming and continue to grow in our appreciation for Costa Rica.
 We also really enjoy sharing our coffee farm and Costa Rica with others.

 Why Poás, Costa Rica?
 We were drawn to the the majestic views and the central location to both the city and tourist attractions.